outaagunga/documentation/strategy-forex.md

 * **Long Entry (Buy):** Trigger when the RSI (14) is below 30 (oversold) AND the MACD Line (12, 26) crosses over the Signal Line (9).
 * **Short Entry (Sell):** Trigger when the RSI (14) is above 70 (overbought) AND the MACD Line crosses under the Signal Line.
 * **Trend Filter:** Since I want to trade pullbacks, only trigger Buy signals if the price is above the 200-period EMA, and Sell signals if the price is below the 200-period EMA.
+* RSI shoul lookback atleast 2 bars when the MACD crosses so that it doest become too strict

 **Visual Requirements:**
 * Use `plotshape()` to mark entries on the chart.
 Use a small green 'up' triangle for Buys and a small red 'down' triangle for Sells.